 The Suisse Sport Everest Sleeping Bag may never actually be used on Everest due to its weight (3.5 pounds) but for everyone who isn’t climbing in the death zone where oxygen is required, each step can take 5 agonizing minutes and every ounce in your pack counts the weight of the Everest won’t be such a big deal.
-And the fact that it provides outstanding warmth and comfort for an astonishing low price means it’s absolutely worth your consideration when it comes time to buy a winter sleeping bag.
+And the fact that it provides outstanding warmth and comfort for an astonishingly low price means it’s absolutely worth your consideration when it comes time to buy.

 The Teton Sports TrailHead Ultralight Sleeping Bag is an excellent bag for cold nights.
 It will keep you nice and warm right through the freezing point down to around 20° Fahrenheit.
 The lush quality of the fill and the breathable liner make sure that warmth is accompanied by outstanding comfort and the lightweight nature of the bag (just under 3 pounds) makes it easy to tote the TrailHead long distances into the wild.
 This is not an extreme weather bag but it will handle anything an average winter night can dole out.
 If you’re looking for a dependable cold weather bag at a price that won’t break your bank the Teton Sports TrailHead Ultralight sleeping bag will fit the bill.